MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/ingestiontimepolicy.md

   have their clocks synchronized.

-* To support [Database Cursors](../management/databasecursor.md) that let users issue consecutive queries.
-The query is limited to the data that was ingested since the previous query.
+* To support [Database Cursors](../management/databasecursor.md) that let users issue consecutive queries, the query is limited to the data that was ingested since the previous query.

 For more information. see the [control commands for managing the IngestionTime policy](../management/ingestiontime-policy.md).